Great to have you with us, Rush Limbaugh, America's real anchorman, your guiding light.

 He just admitted it.

-He said we're right on emigration.
+He said, we're right on immigration.

-He said, We're right on immigration, the fastest growing voting bloc in the country.
+He said, we're right on immigration, the fastest growing voting bloc in the country.

-Of course we want those people to be treated with respect and to vote democratic.
+Of course, we want those people to be treated with respect and to vote Democratic.

 That's why we want them here.